Inactive or Not Eligible Status

 - Inactive eligibility requirements are described on the Transfer to Inactive Status form found under Attorney Forms.

 - The duty to report compliance is tolled during the period of time that you are Inactive.

-- While Inactive, you are still a member of the State Bar and entitled to all of the benefits of membership, except you are not eligible to practice law in California or vote in the Board of Governors' election.
+- While Inactive, you are still a member of the State Bar and entitled to all of the benefits of membership, except you are not eligible to practice law in California or vote in the Board of Trustees' election.

 - Beginning the calendar year after a member's 70th birthday, the Inactive membership fee is waived.

 Members listed as Not Eligible cannot transfer to Inactive until all of the reasons for the Not Eligible listing have ended.

 To reinstate after an attorney has been placed on administrative Inactive status (Not Eligible) for failure to comply with the MCLE requirement, the following must be submitted: